q-wertz/q-wertz.github.io/_pages/2024-04_navigation_auxiliary/index.md

 This page contains some auxiliary information on the paper

-> Sonnleitner, C., Hobiger, T. Wide-area multilateration airspace surveillance with unsynchronized low-cost ADS-B receivers using TDOA observations. *NAVIGATION*.
+> Sonnleitner, C., & Hobiger, T. (n.d.).
+Wide-area multilateration airspace surveillance with unsynchronized low-cost ADS-B receivers using TDOA observations. *NAVIGATION: Journal of the Institute of Navigation*.

 As quite a lot of figures have been produced that break the frame of the paper but still contain useful insights they are given here.